G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver Speaker Version 240410.md

 ---
 layout: default
-title: "VHF AM Superregen Receiver with Speaker and Optional Squelch Circuit"
+title: "VHF AM Airband Superregen Receiver with Speaker and Optional Squelch Circuit"
 permalink: /VHF-AM-SuperRegen Speaker/
 ---
 # VHF AM Superregen Receiver with Squelch Circuit
-This page describes my Superregen VHF AM receiver with Squelch, and provides some background around approaches to solving the problems of designing squelch circuits for superregen receivers.
+This page describes my Superregen VHF AM Airband receiver with Squelch, and provides some background around approaches to solving the problems of designing squelch circuits for superregen receivers.

 This circuit has several advantages over a superhet design:
 - Fewer components